LeeAnnEditor/o365hq/blog/Windows 7 Extended Security Updates 2020 An ultimate, step-by-step guide on purchasing and activation.md

     ![](https://www.dummies.com/wp-content/uploads/283120.image2.jpg)
 3. In the left pane, click Check for Updates.\
     ![](https://www.dummies.com/wp-content/uploads/283122.image4.jpg)
-4. Allow for updates to download and install and then check for new updates again to make sure there are no new updates.
+4. Allow for updates to download and install, and then check for new updates again to make sure there are no new updates.

 ### Make sure all your Windows 7 computers that need to be ESU-enabled are connected to the Internet.

-ESU MAK Phone activation was recently added as an option for non Internet connected devices.
+ESU MAK Phone activation was recently added as an option for non-Internet-connected devices.
 This article doesn't describe that activation process.

-### Check the instructions below and think if you would be able to install and activate the Win7ESU keys yourself?
+### Check the instructions below and decide if you will be able to install and activate the Win7ESU keys yourself.

--   If yes -- please skip this step
+-   If yes -- please skip this step.
 -   If no -- reserve about \$49 per PC for [Windows 7 ESU
     Remote Installation
     Service](https://buymssoft.com/directlink?q=_ITPWW240CONOT.1).
     Internet connectivity is required.

-### Purchase a required number of licenses using [this link](https://buymssoft.com/license/CSP-DG7GMGF0FL73-0002).
+### Purchase the required number of licenses using [this link](https://buymssoft.com/license/CSP-DG7GMGF0FL73-0002).

-Office 365 / Azure AD tenant name will be required to place an order for ESU licenses.
+An Office 365 / Azure AD tenant name will be required to place an order for ESU licenses.
 It's ok if you don't have one.
 We will register a tenant for you.
-It's free and with no strings attached.
-If you have a tenant and want to use it -- make sure you complete a questionnaire after you place your order.
+It's free, and there are no strings attached.
+If you have a tenant and want to use it -- make sure you complete the questionnaire after you place your order.

 Usually, it takes about a day to process an ESU order.
-When an order is processed you will receive an email with MAK (Multiple Activation Key).
+When an order is processed, you will receive an email with a MAK (Multiple Activation Key).

 ### Check your mailbox and Junk Mail folder for an email from us with the activation key.

-Depending on what office process the order, the email with the key may come from one of the following domain names:
+Depending on what office process the order, the email with the key may come from one of the following domain names: o365hq.com OR itpartner365.com.
-`o365hq.com OR `itpartner365.com.

-When you have the key you are ready for the next step.
+When you have the key, you are ready for the next step.

 ### Install and activate ESU on your Windows 7 computers